In this paper, I develop a methodological challenge for ethical

 practice (Cuneo 2007b,

 854).
-In other words, the internal accommodation project aims for
+In other words, the internal accommodation project aims

-moral belief, she is pro tanto motivated to act accordingly.
+has a moral belief, she is pro tanto motivated to act accordingly.
 So, a

-view should account for this feature.
+plausible metaethical view should account for this feature.

 The second part of the metaethical project is the “external

 accommodation project.”
-Its goal is to come up with a metaethical theory that
+Its goal is to come up with a metaethical theory

-fits well with the “scientific world view.”
-For example, a metaethical view should, at
+that fits well with the “scientific world view.”
+For example, a

-least, not directly contradict scientific insights into human nature as
+metaethical view should, at least, not directly contradict scientific

-presented by, say, evolutionary biology or empirical psychology.
+insights into human nature as presented by, say, evolutionary biology or

-Ideally, a metaethical
+empirical psychology.
+Ideally, a metaethical view would get further

-view would get further evidential support from scientific research such
+evidential support from scientific research such that we, ultimately,

-that we, ultimately, get a unified “phenomenological-cum-scientific”
+get a unified “phenomenological-cum-scientific” theory of ethical

-completed, but more about that later.
+more about that later.

 These two explanatory projects form the basis of our challenge to